sharetribe/ftw-daily/docs/styling.md

 new components (importing _marketplace.css_ is enough).

 ⚠️ NOTE: template app is following a pattern where the height of an element should be divisible by `6px` on mobile layout and `8px` on bigger layouts.
-This affects to line-heights of font styles too.
+This affects line-heights of font styles too.

 ⚠️ NOTE: the `@apply` rule and custom property sets most likely won't get any more support from browser vendors as the spec is yet considered deprecated and alternative solutions are being